dbca-wa/tscr/README.md

 remotes::install_github("dbca-wa/tscr")
 ```

-Read vignette “Setup” to learn how to configure tscr to use TSC’s API.
+Read `vignette("setup", package = "tscr")` to learn how to configure
+tscr to use TSC’s API.

 ## Working examples